harmony-one/docs-home/developers/tools/envio.md

----
-description: >-
-Feature-rich indexing solution and data infrastructure provider for fast and flexible access to real-time and historical data for any EVM.
----

 # Envio

 [Envio](https://envio.dev/) is a feature-rich indexing solution that provides developers with a seamless and efficient way to index and aggregate real-time or historical blockchain data for any EVM.
 The indexed data is easily accessible through custom GraphQL queries, providing developers with the flexibility and power to retrieve specific information.